MicrosoftLearning/MS-4018-Draft-analyze-present-Microsoft-365-Copilot.pt-br/Instructions/Labs/Lab_02_Write_Document_Word.md

 1. Digite o seguinte prompt:

-    +++Create a project report that includes an executive summary, introduction, project objectives, and discussion.
+    +++Create a project report that includes an executive summary, introduction, product description, project objectives, and discussion.
 Use the linked document as a content resource.+++

 1. Adicione a referência do documento ao seu prompt inserindo manualmente uma barra seguida do nome do documento: **/Promotion Plan for Chai Tea in Latin America.docx**.
-Como alternativa, você pode selecionar **Referenciar um arquivo** e o arquivo na lista suspensa assim que estiver disponível no OneDrive.
+Como alternativa, você pode selecionar **Reference a file** e o arquivo na lista suspensa quando ele estiver disponível no OneDrive.

 1. Selecione **Gerar**.